 Caroline’s political career started in 1998, when she became the youngest ever member to serve on the City of Winchester district council.
 From there she went on to stand as the Conservative candidate for Portsmouth South in 2005, before securing a seat in May 2010 as Member of Parliament for Gosport, Stubbington, Lee-on-the-Solent and Hill Head, with a majority of 14,413 which increased to 17,098 and 17,211 in 2015 and 2017 General Elections.
 Having already held various ministerial positions since 2016, Caroline currently serves as Minister of State at the Department of Health and Social Care.

-With two young sons to keep her busy, Caroline enjoys making the most of Gosport's fantastic coastal location in her rare moments of spare time.
-She is qualified to drive powerboats, sail yachts and in PADI open water diving.
+In her moments of free time, Caroline and her two sons like to make the most of Gosport’s waterfront location with her qualifications in powerboat driving, yacht sailing and open-water diving.
 She has risked both a parachute jump and an abseil of Portsmouth's Spinnaker Tower to raise funds for local charities.
-She also enjoys skiing, horse racing and set up the first ever parliamentary netball group!
+Caroline also enjoys skiing and horse-racing and is proud to have started the first ever parliamentary netball team!